salomvary/gramin-express/README.md

 The last three steps are only necessary when running Gramin Express the first time.

+## Source code

+Gramin Express is an open source project.
+[Fork it on GitHub](https://github.com/salomvary/gramin-express).

 ## Disclaimer

 Use at your own risk.
 It might destroy the Earth.
 Or better don't use